Purpose

 DROP PRIMARY KEY |

-Drops a primary key.
+Drops the primary key.

-NoteIn Oracle compatible mode, you cannot drop a primary key for a table that is a parent table of foreign key information. |
+NoteIn Oracle mode, you cannot drop the primary key of a parent table that contains foreign key information. |

 EXCHANGE {PARTITION partition_name \| SUBPARTITION subpartition_name} WITH TABLE origin_table_name INCLUDING INDEXES WITHOUT VALIDATION |